The larvae of the March Fly live in the soil and feed on decaying organic matter and plant roots. Adults are important plant pollinators.

 Adults are most abundant in spring and early summer when they are often seen over fields and other open areas.

+They are small to medium-sized and are usually hairy and blackish with yellow or red markings.
+The antennae are short and arise below the eyes.
 They have long legs with large femora and large combs on the underside of the front tibia.